 Resignation by employee

-A permanent employee may resign by offering 60 days notice, in writing, to the employer.
-A temporary worker may resign by giving 30 days notice (for monthly rated) and 14 days notice (for other workers) in writing.
+A permanent employee may resign by giving 120 days notice, in writing, to the employer.
+A temporary worker may resign by giving 30 days notice (for monthly rated).

 Redundancy/Severance Pay in Bangladesh

 Severance must be paid for termination due to an employee’s ill health or redundancy, so long as the employee has been in service with the same employer for at least one year.
 The amount of severance varies depending on the employee’s length of service: